-- 1 and 1/2 cups grilled corn kernels (about 2-3 large ears of corn)
+- 1 ½ cups grilled corn kernels (about 2-3 large ears of grilled corn)

-- Cook the pasta in very salty water until 1 minute less than al dente (the pasta will continue to soften as it cools, so undercooking it just a bit helps it stay al dente once the salad is done!)
+- Cook the pasta in salty, boiling water until it's just shy of al dente (the pasta will continue to soften as it cools: undercooking it just a bit helps it stay al dente once the salad is done!)

-- While pasta cooks, zest and juice your lemon, then add zest and juice to a large bowl.
-(You should have about 1/4 cup of lemon juice).
+- Zest and juice your lemon, then add zest and juice to a large bowl.
+(You should have about ¼ cup of lemon juice).

 - Add olive oil to lemon juice and whisk to combine.

-- Drain the remaining pasta water off and add drained pasta directly to the lemon juice mixture.
-Toss to coat and set aside to cool.
-Don't worry if there's some liquid left at the bottom of the bowl - the pasta will soak this up as it cools!
+- Add cooked, cooled pasta directly to the lemon juice mixture, then add the reserved pasta water.
+Stir to evenly coat the pasta with the sauce.
+Don't worry if there's some liquid left at the bottom of the bowl - the pasta will soak this up as it sits!

-- When pasta has cooled, add corn kernels, diced tomatoes, chopped cilantro, salt, and pepper to taste.
+- Add grilled corn kernels, tomatoes, chopped cilantro, salt, and pepper to taste.
 Stir to combine.

 Don't forget to salt your pasta water!
 Because there are so few ingredients, seasoning is especially important with this recipe.